pradeep3sep/interviewquestion/README dsa.md

 The word "monotonic" means a list or a function is either always increasing, or always decreasing.

-Monotonic stack is like a regular stack with one key distinction in the push operation: Before we push a new element onto the stack, we first check if adding it breaks the monotonic condition.
-If it does, then we pop the top element off the stack until pushing the new element no longer breaks the monotonic condition.
+Monotonic stack is like a regular stack with one key distinction in the push operation: `Before we push a new element onto the stack, we first check if adding it breaks the monotonic condition.
+If it does, then we pop the top element off the stack until pushing the new element no longer breaks the monotonic condition`.

-The monotonic stack is a useful data structure that maintains elements in a sorted order (increasing or decreasing) as you traverse an array or a list.
 It's commonly used in problems involving finding the **next greater element**, **previous smaller element**, or similar scenarios.

-Here’s a breakdown of the **monotonic stack algorithm** in JavaScript:

 ### Algorithm:
-1. **Decide the Stack Type**: Use an **increasing stack** (top-to-bottom smallest to largest) or **decreasing stack** (top-to-bottom largest to smallest) based on the problem.
+1. **Decide the Stack Type**: Use an **increasing stack** or **decreasing stack** based on the problem.
 2. **Iterate through the Array**: Traverse the array from left-to-right or right-to-left as required.
 3. **Push/Pop Elements**:
    - While the stack is not empty and the current element violates the monotonic property, pop elements from the stack.